Blondie Chaplin

-Biography
+Early life

 Chaplin grew up in South Africa and is of mixed racial descent.

+Career

+The Flames

 Both Chaplin and drummer Ricky Fataar were members of Durban-based rock band the Flames, which they joined at ages 13 and 9, respectively.
 Their 1968 album Soulfire produced a hit in South Africa: the band's cover of "For Your Precious Love" was No. 1 on white radio for thirteen weeks.

+The Beach Boys

 Beach Boy Carl Wilson heard the Flames while the band was performing in London.
 Wilson signed them to the Beach Boys' Brother Records label and produced their album The Flame (changed from Flames, to avoid confusion with the Famous Flames who were backup singers with James Brown), which featured soulful rock-pop songs in the vein of the Beach Boys and Badfinger.
 The Flames were the only band aside from the Beach Boys to record for Brother Records.

 Chaplin, along with Fataar, joined the Beach Boys when original drummer Dennis Wilson suffered a hand injury that left him unable to play the drums for almost two years.

 For the Beach Boys, it was a period in which long-time member Bruce Johnston had departed the band, and one-time leader Brian Wilson's participation in the group was very limited.
 As a result, Chaplin and Fataar joined the Beach Boys as full-fledged members and not merely as backing musicians.
-Chaplin left the group in 1973 after a dispute with the Beach Boys' management; Fataar left the band the following year.

 Chaplin sang lead on various Beach Boys songs from two studio albums, Carl and the Passions – "So Tough" and Holland, and plays on the live album The Beach Boys in Concert.
 "Sail On, Sailor" from Holland, on which he is the lead singer, is his "signature song".
+Chaplin left the group in 1973 after a dispute with the Beach Boys' management; Fataar left the band the following year.